-- 1. If the issue is not resolved within two weeks, or if the complaint involves misconduct, the Dean/ HR should advise the complainant to make a formal complaint in accordance with guidelines in the Institute's Workplace Grievance Policy or Student Grievance Mediation Policy.
-The complainant should also be informed of their right to make an external complaint to: Australian Human Rights Commission; NSW Anti-Discrimination Board; or Fair Work Ombudsman. - 2.
-Formal investigation of the complaint will be undertaken by HR, in consultation with the Institute's General Counsel, who will consult with appropriate management staff regarding findings and recommended action to be taken.
+- If the issue is not resolved within two weeks, or if the complaint involves misconduct, the DPE/ HRO should advise the complainant to make a formal complaint in accordance with guidelines in the Institute's Workplace Grievance Policy (available from the HR Office) or Student Complaints and Appeals Policy.
+The complainant should also be informed of their right to make an external complaint to the Australian Human Rights Commission, NSW Anti-Discrimination Board, or Fair Work Ombudsman. - 2.
+Formal investigation of the complaint will be undertaken by the HRO, in consultation with the Institute's Legal Counsel, who will consult with appropriate management staff regarding findings and recommended action to be taken.
 Action to be taken might include training for staff and students of the unit involved in the investigation. - 3.
-The Institute reserves the right to suspend any staff member or student, or to require specific directions to be followed during the investigation process. - 4.
+The Institute reserves the right to suspend any staff member or student or require specific directions to be followed during the investigation process. - 4.
 If an investigation deems that this policy has been breached, appropriate disciplinary action may be taken against the person who has been the subject of the complaint.
 Action may include dismissal or expulsion from the Institute.

-5. Exclusions
+5. EXCLUSIONS